rtk-rnjn/Parrot/extra/tutorials/roadmaps/aspnet-core/106-caching/100-memory-cache.md

 # Memory Cache

-Memory caching (often simply referred to as caching) is a technique in which computer applications temporarily store data in a computer’s main memory (i.e., random access memory, or RAM) to enable fast retrievals of that data.
+Memory caching (often simply referred to as caching) is a technique in which computer applications temporarily store data in a computer's main memory (i.e., random access memory, or RAM) to enable fast retrievals of that data.
 The RAM that is used for the temporary storage is known as the cache.

 Visit the following resources to learn more: